-Umami salt (kombu and matcha)
+Umami salt (kombu salt and matcha salt)

 Have you ever tried tempura with salt instead of tempura dipping sauce?
 Many nice Japanese restaurants serve tempura with both sauce and salt.
 It seems some people prefer salt to the dipping sauce.
 I love both and choose either one depending on the ingredients of the tempura.
 The salt is called うまみ塩 (umami jio).